webplatform/docs/apis/web-storage/Storage/localStorage/index.md

 }}
 {{Standardization_Status|W3C Proposed Recommendation}}
 {{API_Name}}
 {{Summary_Section|Provides a Storage object for an origin, that remains persistent even after restarting the browser.
-The storage can be cleared by the user with browser functionalities}}
+The storage can be cleared by the user with browser functionalities.
+If you need a temporary storage, use [[apis/web-storage/Storage/sessionStorage]]}}
 {{API_Object_Property
 |Property_applies_to=apis/web-storage/Storage
 |Read_only=Yes